 To care for Pachypodium namaquanum, provide it with adequate sunlight and well-drained soil.
 Avoid overwatering as the roots are sensitive to rot, but increase watering during the summer months.
 If planted in a pot, it can be brought indoors during colder months and placed in a sunny spot with additional humidity.
 To protect the plant from winter cold, keep the soil dry and cover the roots with mulch or use a cold frame or fleece wrap around the caudex.

-It is known that P. namaquanum also contains poisonous alkaloids as its sap is also used for arrow poisons.
-It is said that when the spines that arise from the stem are stroked, the plant produces a series of clicking sounds that supposedly mimics the clicks of the Nama language (a population of people found in northwest Namaqualand ).
+Pachypodium namaquanum is listed as a Near Threatened species according to the southern African Plant Red Data List.
+It also contains poisonous alkaloids and its sap is used for arrow poisons.
+When the spines that arise from the stem are stroked, the plant produces a series of clicking sounds that supposedly mimics the clicks of the Nama language - one of languages spoken in Namibia.